JeremyPDonahue/custom_reporter/README.md

 >Ensure you are running go version go1.19.4

-TODO: Change the name of this tool to something like custom_reporter, because it does more than just produce a NS report.

 This tool currently generates one of two reports in CSV format.
 1. Namespace Report
 2. API Audit Report